ch-sagw/sagw/docs/deployments.md

 `deploy-preview`: builds the project and deploys it the the Preview environment on Vercel.

 `deploy-prod`: is running tests.
 Only if tests succeed, it will build the project and deploy it to the Production environment on Vercel.

+`deploy-storybook`: is deploying storybook to separate vercel project.